 There are plenty of accommodation options in Eagle Beach, with swimming pools, beach bars, free parking, air conditioning, and a fitness center.
 Even the recommended budget-friendly accommodation in the area has free Wifi, an outdoor swimming pool, and free parking!

-- Best Budget Vacation Rental in Eagle Beach: This Piece of Paradise
+- Budget Vacation Rental in Eagle Beach: This Piece of Paradise

-- Best Mid-Range Hotel in Eagle Beach: Radisson Blu Aruba
+- Mid-Range Hotel in Eagle Beach: Radisson Blu Aruba

-- Best Luxury Hotel in Eagle Beach: The Ritz Carlton Aruba
+- Luxury Hotel in Eagle Beach: The Ritz Carlton Aruba

 See Related: Best Honeymoon Destinations in the World